-Strayos uses machine learning algorithms to automatically detect rock boundaries and calculate fragmentation particle size distributions.
+Strayos uses deep learning algorithms to automatically detect rock boundaries and calculate fragmentation particle size distributions.

 Activating the analysis